A Beginner’s Guide to Home Canning Basics

-I have been canning and preserving food for ten years now.
-My first thought is, how am I this old already?
 My second thought is, I am so grateful to have this skill.
-Once upon a time I was brand new to canning, so I thought I’d share some great resources and information on canning for beginners.
+Once upon a time, I was brand new to canning, so I thought I’d share some great resources and information on canning for beginners.

 Even with my decade of experience, I wanted to make my knowledge in this area official.
 I recently completed the coursework to be certified as a Food Preservation Consultant through the University of Minnesota Master Gardener Program.

-This course covered a general overview of food preservation including: hot water bath and steam canning, pressure canning, jams/jellies/preserves, drying of fruits/vegetables/herbs, pickling, fermentation, and freezing fruits/vegetables/herbs.
+This course covered a general overview of food preservation, including: hot water bath and steam canning, pressure canning, jams/jellies/preserves, drying of fruits/vegetables/herbs, pickling, fermentation, and freezing fruits/vegetables/herbs.

-I could re-invent the wheel here and teach you from scratch, but instead I thought I’d use this opportunity to share all these food preservation resources in one very click-able place.
-Sources include multiple university extension services as well as the National Center for Home Food Preservation.
+I could re-invent the wheel here and teach you from scratch, but instead I thought I’d use this opportunity to share all these food preservation resources in one very clickable place.

 Canning for Beginners